mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-kubernetes-addons/index.md

 <p class="message--note"><strong>NOTE: </strong>Depending on the addon version you are upgrading to, you may need to include additional addons.
 For the full list of addons refer to the <a href="../../reference/cluster-configuration">reference document</a>.</p>

 During the addons upgrade process, Konvoy upgrades the platform service addons or installs any additional addons specified in the `cluster.yaml` file.
+Also confirm the version of addons you are upgrading to is [compatible with your version of Konvoy][kba-version-support-policy].

 ## Upgrade the cluster

+After you have modified the `cluster.yaml` file, you can start the upgrade process.
+You can upgrade all nodes, or choose to upgrade specific node pools.

 During the Kubernetes upgrade process, Konvoy: